HKOLWD/AlexaForce/README.md

 When saving this endpoint, you will need to select the type of certificate that should be used.
 Select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority" and save.

 ## Optional: Account linking
 It is possible to link Salesforce users (e.g. customer community) to the Alexa skill.
 This allows for even more control over the output of your skill.
-Alexa is fully compatible with the Salesforce oauth routines and AlexaForce fully supports authicating users.
+Alexa is compatible with the Salesforce oauth routines and AlexaForce supports authicating users.

 If you set up account linking, make sure to handle the authentication status accordingly in your skill.
 AlexaForce will provide you with the information about the user and whether authentication succeeded in the first place.